sizhec/15-466-f23-base1/README.md

 How Your Asset Pipeline Works:

+1. created assets through pixel art and put them in the corresponding folder
+2. used load_png function to tranform png data to array of color vectors
-I created a function given tile table index and palette table index which scan through the png data array and fill in corresponding
+2. implemented a function where given tile table index and palette table index, the function scan through the color array and
-tile table and palette table.
-Then create sprites using these indexes.
+fill in corresponding tile table and palette table
+4. create sprites using these indexes

 How To Play: